kellywoldseth/StoreBackend/README.md

 # Project 2 of Udacity's Full Stack Javascript Developer Course
 # Author: Kelly Woldseth with starter code provided by Udacity
 # Date: June 2022

+## Note to reviewer
+I asked for help on the topFive route unique URL but a mentor got back to me and that is now resolved.
 ## PSQL Set Up
 psql -U postgres
 CREATE USER test_user WITH PASSWORD '[you choose a password]';